 When a bare metal NSX Edge Node is installed, a dedicated interface is retained for management.
 Two physical NICs can be used for the management plane to provide high availability and redundancy.

 For each physical NIC on the server, an internal interface is created following the fp-ethX naming scheme.
-These internal interfaces are assigned to the DPDK FastPath and are allocated for overlay tunneling traffic or uplink connectivity to top-of-rack (ToR) switches.
+These internal interfaces are assigned to FastPath and are allocated for overlay tunneling traffic or uplink connectivity to top-of-rack (ToR) switches.
 There is full flexibility in assigning fp-eth interfaces to physical NICs for overlay or uplink connectivity.
 Physical NICs can be assigned to each overlay or external connectivity for network redundancy.
 Because there are four fp-eth interfaces on the bare metal NSX Edge, a maximum of four physical NICs are supported for overlay and uplink traffic in addition to the primary interface for management.

-The BFD protocol provides fast failure detection for forwarding paths or forwarding engines, improving loss of connectivity detection and therefore enabling quick response.
+The BFD protocol provides fast failure detection for forwarding paths or forwarding engines, improving the loss of connectivity detection and therefore enabling quick response.
 The bare metal NSX Edges support BFD for both the interfaces towards the provider router and a BFD-like protocol operating between the NSX Edges and the resource hosts.

 High Availability Options

-Active-Active Mode: Active-Active configuration provides high availability mode as Tier-0 gateways are hosted on more than one Edge Node at a time.
+Active-Active Mode: Edge Node Active-Active configuration provides high availability mode as Tier-0 gateways are hosted on more than one Edge Node at a time.
 In ECMP mode, traffic is load balanced between the links to external physical routers.
 A maximum of eight Edge Nodes can be configured in ECMP mode to provide scalable throughput that spreads across the Edge physical uplinks towards the provider network.
 Stateful services such as NAT and firewall cannot be used in this mode.